Milorad Nedeljković

 Milorad Nedeljković (3 December 1883, Knjaževac, Kingdom of Serbia – 1961, France) was a Serbian economist and Axis-collaborating politician.

+Biography

 He graduated and got his Ph.D. from the University of Belgrade Faculty of Economics.
 He was a professor of national economics and finance at the Subotica Law School.

 Nedeljković is best known for being part of Milan Nedić's German-collaborationist government (Government of National Salvation) during World War II as a minister.
 When the regime was brought down by the Yugoslav Partisans, Nedeljković left the country and while in exile would die.
 His brother Petar Nedeljković was a general in the Royal Yugoslav Army.